 Since January 2020, Alien has been observed targeting 226 different brands.
 Alien's high volume of targets may be attributed to its adoption by a growing number of threat actors eager to take advantage of desirable enhancements that increase the success of executing fraud.
 It also uses a MaaS approach with built-in features that can achieve a wide range of objectives.

 Specifically, Alien has capabilities not previously seen with Cerberus, such as the ability to install and navigate Android's TeamViewer.
-Using TeamViewer gives the operator full remote control access to the infected device, as well as the ability to change device settings, interact with applications, and monitor user behavior.
+Using TeamViewer gives the operator full remote-control access to the infected device, as well as the ability to change device settings, interact with applications, and monitor user behavior.

 Alien authors have also incorporated a notification sniffer that allows access to all new updates on infected devices.
 This includes the ability to steal tokens from Google's Authenticator application, enabling actors to bypass two-factor authentication security measures.